A sneak peek at my future post about the churches of Skopelos Chora

 I was tired when it was over.
 I would definitely label the hike “moderately strenuous.”
 It’s very rocky, and very steep in parts, and in many places we were walking in thigh-high grasses or on steep grades that were covered with a cushion of small, smooth leaves (a eucalyptus variety?) that made a few of us nearly fall.

-Even though it was a challenging three hours, it was very enjoyable literally getting off the beaten path to see the rural Greek countryside, and rugged and forested mountains, which are particularly unique to Skopelos.
+Even though it was a challenging three hours, it was very enjoyable literally getting off the beaten path to see the rural Greek countryside and rugged, forested mountains, which are particularly unique to Skopelos.

 Thanks for reading!
 This was a fun experience and when I return to Skopelos next week, Mitch and I hope to take another (probably shorter!) hike using the Skopelos Trails book.
 Follow my blog for more posts from our summer travels and feel free to leave a comment about some interesting hikes you’ve taken recently.